opnfv/fuel/docs/installation-instruction.rst

 Install Fuel master
 -------------------
 #.
-Mount the Brahmaputra Fuel ISO file/media as a boot device to the jump host server.
+Mount the Colorado Fuel ISO file/media as a boot device to the jump host server.

 #.
 Reboot the jump host to establish the Fuel server.